- Genetic counselors are specially trained to advise you and your family on identifying and managing inherited cancer risk.

 Preparing for an appointment with a genetic counselor

-The value of your genetic counseling appointment increases with the amount of information you have about the history of cancer in your family.
-Helpful information that may be requested by the genetic counselor includes the following:
+You can get more about of your genetic counseling appointment if you have more information about your family’s cancer history.
+Helpful information that may be requested by the genetic counselor includes:

-- Information regarding the specific types of cancer that have been diagnosed in the family.
+- Information on specific types of cancer that have been diagnosed in the family.
 This should include the age at which family members were diagnosed with cancer.
 Pathology reports are often helpful.

-Although having as much of this information available is most helpful, it is not necessary most of the time.
+Although having this information is very helpful, it is not necessary.
 You should not avoid genetic counseling just because you do not know a lot about your family history.

-Meanwhile, consider taking someone with you to your appointment.
+When going to the appointment, consider taking someone with you.
 This may or may not be a family member, depending on your preference.
-The genetic counselor will cover a large amount of information, and another person can help you listen and think of questions.
+The genetic counselor will discuss a lot of information.
+Another person can help you listen and think of questions.
 If you choose to bring a family member, that person may also be able to provide information about your family history.